ryanndelion/mirovia-world/Public/README.md

+# As Above, So Below : A Mirovian Fable
+add campaign one-pager here

 # Welcome to Mirovia

 The year is 953 P.C.
 (Post Cataclysm).
 Since [[The Cataclysm]] brought about ruin and destruction to the once thriving lands of Mirovia, the continent has been divided by vastly diverse biomes and political powers. [[Ancosia]], a collection of city-states united under the strong leadership of the [[Laetum Assembly]], leads the study of ancient arcane technologies which were once lost.
 To its east, [[Helonde]], a nation of open trade and cultural freedom, and [[Ashana]], ruled mercilessly by a God-Emperex, lie in a tentative truce after the conclusion of the [[Tulkari Insurgency]].
 In the cold, unforgiving north, [[Vinda]] is a region of little sustenance, though its largest city, [[Ellondia]] houses a budding magocracy.